biolink/biolink-model/docs/index.md

  * [filler](filler.md) - The value in a property-value tuple
  * [format](format.md)
  * [full name](full_name.md) - a long-form human readable name for a thing
+ * [has active ingredient](has_active_ingredient.md) - one or more chemical substance which are the active ingredient(s) of a drug
  * [has biological sequence](has_biological_sequence.md) - connects a genomic feature to its sequence
  * [has chemical formula](has_chemical_formula.md) - description of chemical compound based on element symbols
+ * [has constituent](has_constituent.md) - one or more chemical substances within a mixture
  * [has count](has_count.md) - number of things with a particular property
  * [has drug](has_drug.md) - connects an entity to a single drug
+ * [has excipient](has_excipient.md) - one or more (generally inert) chemical substances which are formulated alongside the active ingredient of a drug
  * [has gene](has_gene.md) - connects an entity to a single gene
+ * [has nutrient](has_nutrient.md) - one or more chemical substance which are growth factors for a living organism
  * [has percentage](has_percentage.md) - equivalent to has quotient multiplied by 100
  * [has quotient](has_quotient.md)
  * [has receptor](has_receptor.md) - the organism or organism part being exposed